 Customer NPS helps brands evaluate customer loyalty — and the likelihood of them recommending you to a friend.
 It also helps evaluate the likelihood of customers churning — canceling their subscription or not repurchasing and seeking out a product or service from a different company.

 While you want to attract and convert new customers, retaining and empowering existing customers has an even higher ROI.
 Needless to say, identifying customers at risk of churning is a key aspect of making this possible, and measuring customer NPS over time helps companies do just that.

 Changes in the overall NPS give companies an idea of how likely it is the average customer will recommend you to a friend.
 But changes in the breakdown of scores — between promoters, passives, and detractors — also give customer success teams an indication of which direction the overall NPS is trending.

-For example, if the number of detractors decreases and the number of passives increases, that could mean that customer perception is trending positive.
-But a decrease in promoters and an increase in passives, on the other hand, could indicate risk of customer churn and negative reviews.
+For example, if the number of detractors decreases and the number of passives increases, that could mean that customer perception is trending positively.
+But a decrease in promoters and an increase in passives, on the other hand, could indicate a risk of customer churn and negative reviews.

 Changes in the customer NPS could be a good indicator — or red flag — of the current state of customer satisfaction — and the potential risk of churn.